 Much of this accelerating growth among older women can be attributed to the state's increasing use of prison for drug crimes.
 Older women are slightly more likely to be sent to prison for drug crimes than younger women.
-Thirty-nine percent of women admitted to prison between the age of 40 and 54 were sent for drug crimes, and 45 percent of women over the age of 55, compared to 36 percent of women ages 25-39.
+Forty percent of women admitted to prison between the ages of 40 and 54 were sent for drug crimes, and 45 percent of women over the age of 55, compared to 37 percent of women between the ages of 25 and 39.
 DUI/DWI is the second most common crime at admission for older women, after simple drug possession.